Nick-bytee/Spacewar_fastboot_flasher/README.md

   execute the script by double clicking the `flash_all.bat` file on Windows

-  or by doing this on a linux operating system in terminal after opening the terminal in the directory where the `*.img` files from `payload.bin` have been extracted:
+  or by doing this on a Linux operating system in terminal after opening the terminal in the directory where the `*.img` files from `payload.bin` have been extracted:

 ```bash
 chmod +x flash_all.sh && bash flash_all.sh